hasura/graphql-engine/manual/auth/admin-actions/index.rst

 Auth admin actions
 ==================

-Hasura Auth provides admin APIs to manage users, user sessions, roles etc. As name suggests these APIs are open to users with admin role.
+Hasura Auth provides admin APIs to manage users, user sessions, roles etc. As the name suggests these APIs are open to users with admin role.